jolie/docs/basics/sessions.md

 ## Correlation variables and aliases

-Correlation variable declaration links a correlation variable to a list of aliases.
+So far we have shown how a correlation variable can be related to a one single subnode of a type, but generally there could be more messages which can contain a value to be correlated.
+We say there could be more _aliases_ for the same correlation variable.
 Aliases ensure loose coupling between the names of the correlation variables and the data structures of incoming messages.

 Let us consider the following scenario: a chat server allows its users to log in and choose the channel \(identified by an integer\) they want to join.
 Once subscribed into a channel a user can send a message, log out from the server or switch channel, by sending another subscription request.